-EDWINS recently hosted an event, La Grande Soiree, where the restaurant hosted an auction and featured food and cocktails prepared and served by EDWINS students.
+EDWINS recently hosted an event, La Grand Soiree, where the restaurant hosted an auction and featured food and cocktails prepared and served by EDWINS students.

 Everyone was eager to share how EDWINS has impacted them.
 One student, Preston Sanders, said that the two months he’s been in the program has been the best experience of his life.
 “After seven years in prison hopefully this changes my life and my kids’ lives,” Sanders said.

 His sentiment was echoed by other students, and seems to stem from a sense of accomplishment from the community and practical skills taught by EDWINS.
 “The instant gratification you feel when people love your service or what you make is the best,” said Donovan M., another current student.